-Therefore, manipulation practices can affect the objective of the statement of cash flows in providing information to users for identifying earnings management.
+Therefore, manipulation practices can affect the objective of the statement of cash flows in providing information to users for identifying earnings management (assessment of accruals).
 Hence, the IASB could look into the possibility of addressing this issue.

 Example of Cash Flow Statement Manipulation